azamatsmith/wildsmith/src/pages/blog/2018/07-02-2018-using-remote-resources-with-gatsby/index.md

 ### Find the newly created node in GraphiQL

 Restart Gatsby and it will create our new `Joke` nodes.
-Before trying to query in Gatsby, it is always a good idea to first explore your data with the GraphiQL interface.
-It should be running on [http://localhost:8000/\_\_\_graphql](http://localhost:8000/___graphql).
+Before trying to write a query inside of a component, it is always a good idea to first explore your data with the GraphiQL interface.
+It should be running on [http://localhost:8000/\_\_\_graphql](http://localhost:8000/___graphql)

-On the upper right hand side of the GraphiQL interface click `< Docs` and scroll down until you see the `joke` node as pictured below.
+In the upper right hand side of the GraphiQL interface click `< Docs` and scroll down until you see the `joke` node as pictured below.

 ![GraphiQL interface](graphiql-interface.png)